awiley33/m0_github_challenge/github_steps.md

 4. Set up the remote github repo by using terminal command `git remote add origin <SSH address>`
 5. Check for remote directories by using informative command `git remote`
 6. Push commits up to the remote respository by using terminal command `git push -u origin main`
+7. Bc `-u` sets the default, or upstream branch as main, from now we can just use the command `git push` to push changes up to github instead of `git push origin main` (which would also work)